-There was adjustment to external data that involved the calibration of the household weights in conjunction with external sources.
-This enables entails the distribution of auxiliary variables on both household and individual level.
-The auxiliary variables used at household level were the household size and at personal level the distribution of population by age (five years age groups) and sex.
+The adjustment to external data was conducted.
+This involves the calibration of the household weights in conjunction with external sources.
+It enables the distribution of auxiliary variables at both household and individual level to coincide with the corresponding population distribution of the external data.
+The auxiliary variables used at household level are the household size and at individual level the gender and age (ten years age groups).

-Applying calibration a) the estimated households by size conform to the number of households of the reference period resulting from projection of the trend observed between the population censuses of 2001 and 2011 and b) the estimated population by sex and age conforms to the population calculated by projecting data of the reference period coming from vital statistics (population census, births, deaths, migration).
+By applying calibration: a) the estimated households by size conform to the number of households of the reference period resulting from the projection of the trend observed between the population 2013 and 2014 and b) the estimated population by gender and age conforms to the population projections for the reference period.
+These projections are based on vital statistics (population census, births, deaths, migration) and the Population Census 2011.